Needle Phobia: A Potentially Deadly Diagnosis

 Needle Phobia and Cardiac Episodes

 Most people dislike needles, but a true needle phobia feels overwhelming and uncontrollable to patients.
-Patients with the disorder may experience an extremely elevated heart rate and blood pressure immediately before a needle puncture.
+People who have needle phobia may experience an extremely elevated heart rate and blood pressure immediately before a needle puncture.
 When the puncture occurs, the heart rate may drop precipitously.
 This exposes them to significant danger of heart arrhythmias and other cardiac episodes.
 Dr. James Hamilton, a pioneer in the treatment and study of needle phobia, reports that at least 23 deaths have been caused by a needle puncture that led to a cardiac episode.

 Medical Issues

 Doctors, nurses, and other people tasked with administering vaccinations and drawing blood are not typically properly educated about needle phobia.
 They’re accustomed to patients who dislike needles and may reassure them with promises that the puncture won’t hurt or will only take a minute.
 But with a true needle phobic, these reassurances don’t work.
-The patient isn’t afraid of pain or injury: she’s afraid of the needle itself.
+The person isn’t afraid of pain or injury: he or she is afraid of the needle itself.
 This poses serious obstacles to medical treatment.
 As many as 10% of people have some degree of needle phobia, and a significant portion of these individuals report that they would rather die than receive a needle puncture.
-These patients tend to avoid medical care because of their fear, allowing their illnesses much more time to worsen than illnesses of nonphobic patients.
+These people tend to avoid medical care because of their fear, allowing their illnesses much more time to worsen than illnesses of nonphobic people.

 Causes